 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
+Some risk factors, like smoking, can be changed.
+Others, like a person’s age or family history, can’t be changed.

-For example, unprotected exposure to strong sunlight is a risk factor for skin cancer.
-About 80% of all lung cancer deaths are thought to result from smoking – this number is probably even higher for small cell lung cancer.
-It is very rare for someone who has never smoked to have small cell lung cancer.
+Smoking is by far the leading risk factor for lung cancer.
+About 80% of all lung cancer deaths are thought to result from smoking, and this number is probably even higher for small cell lung cancer (SCLC).
+It’s very rare for someone who has never smoked to have SCLC.
 The risk for lung cancer among smokers is many times higher than among non-smokers.
 The longer you smoke and the more packs per day you smoke, the greater your risk.

-Other cancer-causing agents in the workplace
+Other cancer-causing substances in the workplace

 - Radioactive ores such as uranium

 - Inhaled chemicals such as arsenic, beryllium, cadmium, silica, vinyl chloride, nickel compounds, chromium compounds, coal products, mustard gas, and chloromethyl ethers

 - Diesel exhaust

 The government and industry have taken steps in recent years to help protect workers from many of these exposures.
 But the dangers are still there, so if you work around these products, be careful to limit your exposure whenever possible.

 In cities, air pollution (especially near heavily trafficked roads) appears to raise the risk of lung cancer slightly.
 This risk is far less than the risk caused by smoking, but some researchers estimate that worldwide about 5% of all deaths from lung cancer may be due to outdoor air pollution.